Hadassa-Excellenteam-2023/task01-anton11nahhas/tasks_week1_Anton_Nahhas/README.txt

 additional notes:
-for the move constructor and assignment operator had to add noexcept since vs asked me to, since no exceptions were thrown,,
+for the move constructor and assignment operator had to add noexcept since vs asked me to, since no exceptions were thrown,,,